GarbajYT/godot-fps-sprinting/README.md

 # godot-fps-sprinting
-First person character controller with the ability to sprint
+First person character controller with the ability to sprint, for the Godot game engine